aaltomcc/cs-ej4101-fall-2019-028-advanced/content/posts/3-mf.md

 Python 3, JavaScript/Node, Java 2 SE and last but not least: C++/STL.
 Experienced data modeler and DB administrator.
 For IoT the of the breed is Balena, just got to love it!

-Docker, Tracis CI, Hugo skins and wiki documenting (TWiki admin), many many many SCM tools, incl. git.
-I've created a few Certificate Authorities so OpenSSL and cumbersome format conversions and fail-safe authority hierarchies are just alright with me.
+Docker, Travis CI, Hugo skins and wiki documenting (TWiki admin), many many many SCM tools, incl. git.
+I've created a few PKI / Certificate Authorities so OpenSSL and cumbersome format conversions and fail-safe authority hierarchies are just alright with me.

-Linux: RedHat and Ubuntu distros and mostly bash.
+Linux: RedHat, Ubuntu and BusyBox distros and mostly bash.

 IoT: CAN bus, flashing, reading hex with joy.
+The biggest super-power of mine is experience with such many end-to-end systems, from sensor to insight.

 Back-end person, team player and cross-function diplomat, agile (ScrumMaster certified).